 - Do you live near any roads or laneways that are quiet from traffic and are safe to walk on?

 - Ask people from your local community about their walking routes and perhaps they can share their experience and provide some great local tips.

-- For help in choosing the shortest route from A to B covering most built-up areas, you can use the Transport for Ireland Journey Planner.
+- For help in choosing the shortest route from A to B covering most built-up areas, you can use the TFI Journey Planner brought to you by Transport for Ireland.